BehindTheMusicTree/audiometa/audiometa/test/README.md

 ### End-to-End Tests (`e2e/`)

 Tests that verify complete user workflows from start to finish.
 These simulate real user scenarios and test the entire system.
+Speciffically they test the CLI operations.

 - **Marker**: `@pytest.mark.e2e`
 - **Speed**: Slow (minutes)